Our mission is to make fitness accessible, affordable and fun. Find out more about us here…. Continue reading

 We are proud to offer a wide selection of training techniques that will help you to reach your fitness goals.
-With a wide selection of equipment and programming tools, we ensure you will never get stuck in a training rut.
 Continue reading

 If you can’t find what your looking for, or prefer to speak to a human, it’s easy to get in touch Continue reading

 5/5 ★★★★★ Personal training with Lucy was of great benefit.
 Not only did it improve my overall levels of fitness and conditioning it also gave me the confidence to pursue my goals in areas of fitness that I hadn’t thought I would ever return to.
 Lucy constantly challenged me but her very holistic approach to exercise made the sessions fun and enjoyable.
 I started out with a body of a 61 year old but by the time I had finished my sessions I had a metabolic age of 46.
 Now there’s a recommendation!!

 5/5 ★★★★★ I started to like mornings thanks to Lucy!
 She always offers new interesting exercises, each session is unique and challenging.
 She is very strong herself and it gives you additional motivation.
 Thank you Lucy!

 – Viktoria, October 2016

 4.7/5★★★★ I and some colleagues were training up for Tough Mudder from a reasonably unhealthy state.
 We worked with Lucy for several weeks in a group on general fitness, strength and agility exercises in a number of different settings close to our office and ultimately completed the event in a much better shape than when we started!
 The training was tough and pushed us to the limit but it was worth it.

 – Oliver, October 2014

 Our Pre and Post Natal Exercise Classes in Sydney Gardens are temporarily on hold while we closely follow Government Guidelines about social distancing during the Covid-19 outbreak.